ginstrom/paladin-novel/epub-master.md

 "You there!
 Stop!"

 Gond didn't look back.
 The younger guard glanced up in surprise as he passed.
 But Gond's purposeful stride and curt nod carried him through without question.
-Only when Darach had shrunk to a smudge on the horizon did he allow himself to breathe freely.
+Only when Blackwater had shrunk to a smudge on the horizon did he allow himself to breathe freely.

 The northern road twisted along cliffsides bordered by wild heather and gorse.
 Gond's eyes caught movement ahead—a small figure struggling through roadside mud, chains dragging at her feet.
 He dismounted, hands raised and empty.